 You know that fleas and ticks can make your pets scratch and itch.
 But sometimes those nasty pests can cause more serious problems.

 Ticks can spread serious illnesses.
-"Pet owners have a healthy respect for the potential of ticks to transmit disease," says Byron L. Blagburn, PhD, instructor in parasitology at Auburn University’s College of Veterinary Medicine.
+"Pet owners have a healthy respect for the potential of ticks to transmit disease," says Byron L. Blagburn, PhD, a professor at Auburn University’s College of Veterinary Medicine.
 "Most of that is born out of the notorious fear of Lyme disease."

 What’s surprising is that these threats are spreading into different parts of the country.
 Lyme disease, for example, used to be concentrated in the Northeast, the upper Midwest, and parts of the West Coast.
-Now it’s spreading further South, says Blagburn.
+Now it’s spreading further South, Blagburn says.
 The reason: Ticks that carry the disease are moving into new territory.

-Climate change may be partly to blame, but also more people are living more closely with nature.
+Climate change may be partly to blame, but also more people are living closer to nature.
 Wildlife preservation and green-friendly building practices bring our homes closer to deer, raccoons, and coyotes.
-As much as we may enjoy seeing these animals, they can harbor flea and tick populations, says Clark K. Fobian, DVM, president of the American Veterinary Medical Association.
+As much as we may enjoy seeing these animals, they can harbor flea and tick populations, says Clark K. Fobian, DVM, past president of the American Veterinary Medical Association.

-Ticks can cause paralysis.
-The tick shoots a toxin into your pet that makes its legs and muscles go limp.
+Ticks can also cause paralysis.
+The tick shoots a toxin into your pet that makes your pet’s legs and muscles go limp.
 Fortunately, once ticks are removed, animals often make a quick recovery, Fobian says.
-It's very, very rare for a person to get paralysis from a tick.
+It's very, very rare for a person to go limp from a tick.